ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/cross-custodian-workflows.md

 ---
 seo:
-    description: Drive accounts held by different custodians from a single client, using per-call routing or an ordered multi-step sequence.
+    description: Drive accounts held by different custodians from a single client, routing each operation to the connector that owns the account.
 labels:
   - simpleXRPL
   - SDK